hiqb269/Group12-AdvancedHCI-project/README.md

 ## Project Overview
 This Unity project is built using the Spatial Creator Toolkit.
 It features a space where an avatar navigates through a path encountering hazardous objects like broken vases.
 The project explores how auditory cues simulate perception of discomfort in VR environments and their impact on user engagement and embodied interaction.

+## Protocol Documentation
+The protocol implementation document is available in the Protocol Documentation in this repository Protocol\Protocol and Implementation.pdf

 ## Features
 3D Models: Imported from Sketchfab.